 Zvi D. Gellis, PhD, University of Pennsylvania

-Stanley G. McCracken, PhD, University of Chicago.
+Stanley G. McCracken, PhD, University of Chicago

-This review of the literature on late life anxiety was undertaken to determine the extent of the problem, and the effectiveness of various psychosocial and pharmacological treatments.
+This review of the literature on Late Life Anxiety was undertaken to determine the extent of the problem, and the effectiveness of various psychosocial and pharmacological treatments.
 The term effectiveness is defined here as producing or capable of producing a desired effect in a controlled study.
-The review consists of systematic reviews, meta-analyses, other reviews of the literature, experimental, quasi-experimental designs, and case studies with older adults (65+) as participants, reported in English language peer-reviewed journals.
+This review consists of systematic reviews, meta-analyses, other reviews of the literature, experimental and quasi-experimental designs, and case studies with older adults (65+) as participants, reported in English language peer-reviewed journals.

-One study involving interviews with nearly 6000 people nationwide reported a lifetime rate of 15.3% for DSM-IV-diagnosed anxiety disorders in respondents over age 60 (Kessler et al., 2005).
+One study involving interviews with nearly 6,000 people nationwide reported lifetime prevalence rates of 15.3% for DSM-IV-diagnosed anxiety disorders in respondents over age 60 (Kessler, Berglund, Demler, Jin & Walters, 2005).
 Another study of approximately 500 community-dwelling triethnic elders reported prevalence rates of 11.3% in blacks, 12.4% in Hispanics, and 21.6% in non-Hispanic whites age 75 and older (Ostir & Goodwin, 2006).
-Myers and colleagues (1984) reported a 6-month prevalence of anxiety disorders in late life ranging from 6.6% to 14.9% across three Epidemiologic Catchment Area (ECA) sites.
-Comparable data from the Netherlands indicated a prevalence of 10.2% (Beekman et al., 1998).
+Myers et al. (1984) report a six month prevalence of anxiety disorders in late life ranging from 6.6% to 14.9% across three Epidemiologic Catchment Area (ECA) sites.
+Comparable data from the Netherlands indicate a prevalence of 10.2% (Beekman et al., 1998).
 Anxiety disorders overall appear to be the most common class of psychiatric disorders among older people, more prevalent than depression or severe cognitive impairment (Beekman et al., 1998; Kessler et al., 2005; Regier et al., 1988).

-Phobias and Generalized Anxiety Disorders (GADs) account for most anxiety disorders in late life (Beekman, van Balkom, Deeg, van Dyck, & van Tilburg, 2000; LeRoux, Gatz, & Wetherell, 2005).
-Recent reviews summarized the prevalence of specific anxiety disorders in older community-based epidemiological samples as follows: phobias, including agoraphobia and social phobia, 0.7-12.0%; GAD, 1.2-7.3%; obsessive-compulsive disorder, 0.1-1.5%; and panic disorder, 0.0-0.3% (Alwahhabi, 2003; Beekman et al., 1998; Beekman et al., 2000; Krasucki, Howard, & Mann, 1998).
+Phobias and GAD account for most anxiety disorders in late life (Beekman et al., 2000; Flint, 2005; Hybels & Blazer, 2003; LeRoux, Gatz & Wetherell, 2005; Wolitzky-Taylor & Castriotta, 2010).
+Reviews summarized the prevalence of specific anxiety disorders in older community-based epidemiological samples as follows: phobias, including agoraphobia and social phobia, 0.7-12.0%; GAD, 1.2-7.3%; obsessive-compulsive disorder, 0.1-1.5%; and panic disorder, 0.0-0.3% (Alwahhabi, 2003; Beekman et al., 1998; Beekman et al., 2000; Krasucki, Howard, & Mann, 1998).
 Prevalence of GAD in older adults was estimated at 1.9% in the ECA sample and 7.3% in the Dutch sample (Beekman et al., 1998; Beekman et al., 2000; Blazer, 1997).
-Among people 55 years of age and older, Douchet, LaDouceur, Freeston, and Dugas (1998) found that 12.8% met criteria for GAD.
-By comparison, ECA prevalence rates for older adults were 1.8% for major depression, 2.8% for dysthymia, and 4.9% for severe cognitive impairment (Blazer, 1997; Regier et al., 1988).
+Among people 55 years of age and older, Douchet, LaDouceur, Freeston & Dugas (1998) found that 12.8% meet criteria for GAD.
+By comparison, ECA prevalence rates for older adults are 1.8% for major depression, 2.8% for dysthymia, and 4.9% for severe cognitive impairment (Blazer, 1997; Regier et al., 1988).

-In an analysis of data from the 1997 National Ambulatory Medical Care Survey, a national probability sample survey of physician office visits, anxiety disorder diagnoses were assigned for 1.3% of visits by older patients, with anxiety disorder NOS (Not Otherwise Specified) as the most frequent diagnosis (Stanley, Roberts, Bourland, & Novy, 2001).
+In an analysis of data from the 1997 National Ambulatory Medical Care Survey, a national probability sample survey of physician office visits, anxiety disorder diagnoses were assigned for 1.3% of visits by older patients, with anxiety disorder not otherwise specified as the most frequent diagnosis (Stanley, Roberts, Bourland, & Novy, 2001).
 Because evidence suggests that only approximately one-third of such cases are detected in primary care (e.g., Kessler, Lloyd, Lewis, & Gray, 1999), these data likely represent a substantial underestimate of the prevalence of anxiety in that setting.
-Furthermore, Levy, Conway, Brommelhoff, and Merikengas (2003) found that, compared to younger adults, older adults tend to minimize and underreport their anxiety symptoms.
-Thus the number of older adults who experience anxiety may be underestimated (Levy et al., 2003).
+Furthermore, Levy, Conway, Brommelhoff, & Merikengas (2003) found that, compared to younger adults, older adults tend to minimize and underreport their anxiety symptoms.
+Thus the prevalence rate of older adults who experience anxiety may be underestimated (Levy et al., 2003).

 There is a dearth of research on anxiety and anxiety disorders in older adults with hearing or visual impairment, with previous studies in this population focusing primarily on depression and functional impairment.
 However, one recent study by Brenes et al. (2005) found significantly higher levels of anxiety in a national sample of 1,002 older disabled women who reported experiencing visual problems.
-Overall, it appears that anxiety symptoms and syndromes are quite common in old age and may be detectible at even higher levels in older adults with visual deficits.
+Overall, it appears that anxiety symptoms and syndromes are quite common in old age, and may be detectible at even higher levels in older adults with visual deficits.